-4(4) Progression into Level 5
+3.10.
+Progression into Level 5

-- (i) Progression into Level 5 is dependent on accumulating 480 credits with a minimum of 120 credits at Level 4, having passed all core modules with all modules passed at the first attempt with an overall average of at least C2. - (ii) Progression from Level 4 to 5 may be allowed, at the discretion of the Board of Examiners, and if permitted within the requirements of Professional, Statutory and Regulatory Bodies (PSRBs) (See Appendix 2) by applying condonement to a failed module or modules taken at Level 4. (see 3.12 of Assessment Policy).
+Progression into Level 5 is dependent on accumulating 480 credits with a minimum of 120 credits from Level 4 of the programme, having passed all core modules with all modules passed at the first attempt with an overall average of at least C2.

+Progression from Level 4 to 5 may be allowed, at the discretion of the Board of Examiners, and if permitted within the requirements of Professional, Statutory and Regulatory Bodies (PSRBs) by applying condonement to a failed module or modules taken at Level 4.
+See section 9: Professional, Statutory and Regulatory Bodies (PSRBs) Requirements.